tannerpace/EasyApi/README.md

 ## License

-TankIt is MIT licensed, as found in the LICENSE file.
+TankIt is MIT licensed.

 ## Author

 TankIt was created by Tanner Bleakley.
 For any questions, suggestions, or contributions, please contact Tanner via [GitHub](https://github.com/tannerpace).

 TankIt strives to make backend development simpler and more enjoyable.
-By handling the initial setup and repetitive tasks, it allows developers to focus on what truly matters: creating outstanding applications.
+By handling the initial setup and repetitive tasks, it allows developers to focus on creating applications business logic.